Skip to content

 permissions instance-attribute

-permissions = permissions or []
+permissions = [permission for permission in __base_permissions__ or [] if is_esmerald_permission(permission)]

 middleware instance-attribute